nomis/hacklab-policies/activities/ipv4_addresses.rst

 It is intentional that this may result in the over-comitting of available addresses, provided some members let their current membership period expire.

+Members may opt not to use their allocation, freeing up the assignment of an address without needing to suspend their membership.

 Additional addresses
 ~~~~~~~~~~~~~~~~~~~~